Noor Matti

 Noor Matti (ܢܗܪܐ ܡܬܝ) (نور متي) is an Assyrian American former radio and television host and charity worker.
 Originally from Iraq, he is most prominently known for creating Babylon FM in Erbil, the first all-English radio station in Iraq.
 He is also known for being one of the founding members of the Shlama Foundation, a nonprofit which works to preserve and better the lives of Assyrians in Iraq.

 Early life

 Matti was born to an Assyrian family belonging to the Chaldean Catholic Church in Baghdad, but was raised in Erbil's Ankawa area.
 His father had been involved in Iraqi politics through the Iraqi Communist Party.
-In 1992, his family left the country after the worsening situation due to the United Nation's sanctions against Iraq.
+In 1992, his family left the country after the worsening situation due to the United Nations' sanctions against Iraq.
 His family and other Iraqi refugees arrived in the shores of Greece after taking a boat from Turkey, and in 1994, his family finally settled in Warren, Michigan.

 Matti initially enrolled in Multimedia at Wayne State University, but switched to a Bachelor of Science in Biology after disapproval from his family.